Terry Newton: Bradford Bulls

 Newton moved to the Bradford Bulls for the start of the 2006 season as part of a swap deal involving Mickey Higham.
-While at the Bradford Bulls he played for Great Britain in 2006 against New Zealand (2 matches), New Zealand (sub), and Australia (2 matches), and in 2007 against New Zealand.
 He was a consistent performer for the Bradford Bulls, but the club did not feature in a major final during his time there.
 He was allowed to leave the club following the expiry of his contract at the end of the 2009 season.
 Newton signed for Wakefield Trinity Wildcats following the expiry of his contract at the Bradford Bulls.

 Wakefield Trinity Wildcats

-On 22 February 2010 Newton was banned for two years by the UK Anti-Doping Agency (UKAD) after failing a drug test on 24 November 2009.
-He was just two games into a 2-year deal that he had signed with Wakefield Trinity Wildcats, but the contract was cancelled.
-The father of two young girls became a pub licensee following his ban.
+In February 2010, Newton received a two-year ban from playing rugby league for failing a drugs test, having tested positive for human growth hormone in November the previous year.
+Wakefield cancelled Newton's contract a few days later, having only played two games for the club.

+International

+Newton gained two caps in the 1998 Great Britain v New Zealand test series whilst at Leeds Rhinos.
+Newton won international honours with two caps for England against France in October 1999.
+He played 83 times for Leeds Rhinos and scored 6-tries.

+Newton won caps for Great Britain while at the Wigan Warriors in 2002 against Australia (sub), in 2003 against Australia (3 matches), in 2004 against Australia (3 matches), and New Zealand.